 Posting an Opportunity

 Using Handshake is a breeze.
 Simply visit the new employer Handshake registration page, create an account if you don't already have one, and post your opportunity.
-Once approved by our administrators, your job will be visible to College of Engineering students.
-Click here for more information on using Handshake.
+Once approved by Career Resource Center staff, your job will be visible to College of Engineering students.
+Visit the Handshake Help Center for more information on using Handshake.

 Looking for students outside of the College of Engineering?

-If you're looking for other students and alumni in disciplines other than engineering and computer science, please contact the University Career Center.
+If you're looking for other students and alumni in disciplines other than engineering and computer science, please contact the Central Career Services.

 Research and Senior Capstone/Design Projects

-Another great way for employers and industries to become involved on campus and get to know our talented engineers is to have your company participate in a senior design project.
+Another great way for you to become involved on campus and get to know our talented engineers is to have your company participate in a senior design project.
 Industry-sponsored projects allow students to apply their engineering expertise to a real-world problem, all while benefiting the company sponsor.

 For more information about having your company participate in a senior design or research project, please contact Sondra Auerbach.